Research Code of Practice for Students Enrolled in Honours Degrees - Guidelines

 - there are grievance procedures by which either the student or the supervisor may make representations as appropriate (and if necessary in confidence) if significant difficulties arise;

-- all supervisors are aware of the necessity to implement the University's Guidelines on Research Practice and are aware, where applicable, of the working procedures of the University's Human and Animal Ethics committees and the University Occupational Health and Safety Policy Committee and its Technical Sub-Committees and any relevant government body such as the Office of the Gene Technology Regulator;
+- all supervisors are aware of the necessity to implement the University's Guidelines on Research Practice and are aware, where applicable, of the University's human and animal ethics working procedures and the University Occupational Health and Safety Policy Committee and its Technical Sub-Committees and any relevant government body such as the Office of the Gene Technology Regulator;

 - provision is made for staff development of supervisors and potential supervisors; and